KelvinJC/School-Records-Management-App/README.md

 (At the moment it's a single user app but that's changing soon to support multiple users).

 Additional features currently in development include:

 -Attendance tracking

 -Analytics dashboard of student and class performance

-Tool stack:
+Tools and Libraries:

 Python,

 Tkinter,

-PostgresSQL
+SQLite,

+PIL